a6hishekpandey/online-whiteboard/README.md

 # Online Whiteboard

-This is a web application used for instant collaboration without signing-up.
-It has all basic features of a virtual whiteboard other than that it also supports live board sharing with real-time editing.
+This is a web application used for instant collaboration without signing up.
+It has all the basic features of a virtual whiteboard other than that it also supports live board sharing with real-time editing.
 Link: https://onlinewhiteboard-0922.herokuapp.com/

 ## Installation